 ISS-oekom is one of the world's leading rating agencies for sustainable investments.
 The ISS-oekom rating takes environmental, social and governance (ESG) aspects into account by evaluating more than 100 industry-specific indicators with grades from A+ (best grade) to D-.

-Siemens is again rated AAA in the MSCI World Index
+Siemens is rated AA in the MSCI World Index

 We continue being listed in the MSCI World index.
-In May 2020, MSCI confirmed Siemens' AAA rating, which we have held since 2016.
+In May 2020, MSCI confirmed Siemens' AA rating.

 The MSCI World Index is a broad-based global equity index that tracks the performance of shares of large and medium-sized companies in all 23 countries of the developed markets, including the countries of the Americas, Europe, the Middle East and the Pacific Rim.